 The spread is controlled by your choice of whether to prune or not.
 If you don't, the central growing stem will race for the ceiling unheeded giving a more narrow looking effect.
 If you constantly cut / prune this off, new growing tips will form which will create a branched style, resulting in a wider and more bushy plant.
 In any event it won't spread wider than around 3ft / 1M.

 Ficus is part of the Fig family which as a general rule do not have bright, striking or fragrant flowers.
 You may get small fig like fruits on mature plants, but a Rubber Plant is chosen for the foliage rather than any possible flowers.
 Although new leaves do emerge from a colorful sheath which is often red.

 Dust is the biggest problem for indoor Rubber Plants.
 You will need to rub them over every couple of months with a damp cloth to keep them looking great.
 Leaf shine products can also be used.

 Normal on old leaves.
 Otherwise it could be a sign of over watering or not enough light.

 This can happen when temperatures exceed 29°C / 85°F, or when you have over watered.

 My Rubber Plant is too tall

-Yes they do get big don't they!
-Fortunately they can be pruned without adverse effect (although you may need a step ladder to get into the canopy).
+Yes Rubber Plants do get big don't they!
+Fortunately they can be pruned without adverse effect (although you may need a step ladder to get into the canopy!).
 Find the central stem and then cut.
 You might have to wrap the exposed stem for a few hours to stop the latex sap from dripping all over the place.